¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 Under COB, the benefits of one plan are determined to be primary and are first applied to the cost of care.
 After considering what has been covered by the primary plan, the secondary plan may cover the cost of care up to the fully allowed expense according to the plan’s payment guidelines.
 Our Claims COB and Recovery Unit procedures are designed to avoid payment in excess of allowable expense while also making sure claims are processed both accurately and timely.

-“Allowable expense” is the necessary, reasonable, and customary item of expense for healthcare, when the item is covered at least in part under any of the plans involved, except where a statute requires a different definition.
+“Allowable expense”, as used in this section, is the necessary, reasonable, and customary item of expense for healthcare, when the item is covered at least in part under any of the plans involved, except where a statute requires a different definition.
+“Plan”, as used in this section, is a form of coverage written on an expense-incurred basis with which coordination is allowed.
 When a plan provides benefits in the form of services, the reasonable cash value of each service will be considered as both an allowable expense and a benefit paid.
 When Medicare is the primary plan, Medicare’s allowable expense is the allowable expense when we are paying claims as the secondary plan.